-The Center engages with leading scholars and practitioners to foster cutting-edge research on today’s most pressing human rights challenges.
+The Human Rights Center engages with leading scholars and practitioners to produce cutting-edge research on today’s most pressing human rights challenges.

 - Transitional Justice Workshop